Opportunities From: Berkeley Lab

 We are seeking TAs for our intro to electronics workshops.
 TAs will work with small groups of students, answering their questions and providing troubleshooting tips as they assemble simple circuits using a circuit design trainer and Arduino.

 Various dates are available from June 18th to July 9th.
+Please look at this sheet to sign up for times that work for you.
 The program will be on site, and we ask volunteers to also join us in-person.

 All volunteers participating in K-12 programs must complete an online working with minors course (~90 minutes), sign and submit a CANRA form, and pass a background check.